crykn/gdx-wiki/_wiki/asset-manager.md

 ---
 title: Asset manager
-permalink: /asset-manager
+permalink: /wiki/asset-manager
 ---
-This page has been moved to [Managing your assets](/wiki/managing-your-assets).
+This page has been moved to [Managing your assets](managing-your-assets).